 How is volunteer information protected?

 SPS and Samaritan Technologies signed a memorandum of agreement for collecting, maintaining, and storing volunteer data to ensure volunteer information is rigorously protected and meets or exceeds accepted industry practices, including specifically the International Organization for Standardization’s standards ISO/IEC 27001:2005 (Information Security Management Systems- Requirements), ISO-IEC 27002:2005 (Code of Practice for International Security Management).
 Review Samaritan Technologies Terms of Service.

 Discrimination is Against the Law!

-Seattle Public Schools complies with all applicable state and federal laws and regulations, including but not limited to: Protects people from discrimination based on sex in education programs or activities, Prohibits discrimination based on race, color or national origin in any program of the Civil Rights Act, Section 504 of the Rehabilitation Act, and RCW 49.60 (“The Washington Law Against Discrimination”).
+SPS complies with all applicable state and federal laws and regulations, including but not limited to: Title IX, Title VI of the Civil Rights Act, Section 504 of the Rehabilitation Act, and RCW 49.60 (“The Washington Law Against Discrimination”).
 SPS’s compliance includes, but is not limited to all District programs, courses, activities, including extra-curricular activities, services, and access to facilities.

 Requests for Accommodation

 The following employees have been designated to handle questions and concerns about alleged discrimination:

 Students and Members of the Public with Concerns